Ezequiel Tovar Player Props: Rockies vs. Angels

 Ezequiel Tovar At The Plate

-- Tovar is batting .400 with one homer during his last games and is riding a seven-game hitting streak.
+- Tovar is batting .350 during his last games and is riding an eight-game hitting streak.

-- In 35.2% of his games this year, Tovar has had at least one RBI.
-He's picked up more than one in 8.5%.
+- In 34.7% of his games this season, Tovar has had at least one RBI.
+He's picked up more than one in 8.3%.

-- He has scored in 30 of 71 games this year, and more than once 3 times.
+- He has scored in 30 of 72 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.